-We’ve made a list of the best mortgage lenders for people with past credit issues, or who have a low credit score.
+We’ve made a list of mortgage lenders for bad credit, who deal with applicants who have a low credit score.
 A lot of the bad credit mortgage lenders in this list are our partners.
-Our mortgage brokers work with these lenders every day to get mortgages for people who don’t fit the traditional mould.
-If you need a specialist bad credit mortgage broker who can help you with a mortgage application, get in touch.
+Our Mortgage Experts work with these lenders every day to get mortgages for people who don’t fit the traditional mould.
+If you want to find out your bad credit mortgage options, get in touch.

 Specialist lenders consider people on a case-by-case basis.
 They have in-depth knowledge of getting mortgages for people in certain financial circumstances, for example, who have credit issues or are self-employed.

-Here’s our list of the best UK mortgage lenders who offer a more specialised mortgage service for people who have bad credit.
+Here’s our list of some UK mortgage lenders who offer a more specialised mortgage service for people who have bad credit.
 These lenders are likely to be able to help you if you have a fair, poor or very poor credit rating.

 Pepper Money is a flexible lender that offers specialist mortgages to suit your situation.
 Their lending criteria is ‘designed to suit people in interesting situations’.
 They’re open to considering applicants who have faced financial problems and who are self-employed and have a complex income.

-Bluestone Mortgages is a specialist lender who rejects the automated robo-advisor ‘computer says no’ approach to mortgages.
+Bluestone Mortgages is a specialist lender who rejects the automated approach to mortgages.
 Instead of using automation, they consider applications on a case-by-case basis.
 They want to help more people own their own home.
 So they’ve designed a specialised range of mortgages for people that don't fit the traditional profile that high street banks want.
 They treat customers as individuals and make decisions based on their circumstances and not their credit score.
-For example, Bluestone will consider your application even if you have recent CCJs or defaults, as long as they are under £300.

 Bluestone is one of our partners.
-They’re one of the best UK mortgage lenders for people with bad credit because they’re flexible with their lending criteria and don’t judge you off your credit score alone.
+They’re flexible with their lending criteria and won’t judge you from your credit score alone.